iann0036/iamlive-lambda-extension/README.md

 You must first install the Lambda Layer into your environment by installing it from the Serverless Application Repository, or by performing a `sam build && sam deploy` from the repository root.

-Once installed, you should attach the `iamlive` Lambda Layer to the function you wish to monitor and set the following environment variables within the Lambda function:
+Once installed, you should attach the `iamlive` Lambda Layer to the function you wish to monitor using the "Specify an ARN" option and set the following environment variables within the Lambda function:

 Key             | Value
 --------------- | ------------------------